Archie Bunker's Place: Jean Stapleton

-In December 1978, in the middle of the ninth season of All in the Family, Jean Stapleton announced that she did not want to renew her contract at the end of that season, stating that she felt her character of Edith Bunker had run its course on the show.
-At that time, Norman Lear, the creator of All in the Family, wanted the series to end while it was still on top.
-However, Robert Daly, who was then vice-president of CBS Television, persuaded Carroll O’Connor to continue with All in the Family for at least another year.
-Daly felt that since the show was still garnering high ratings, it was still valuable to the network and could run at least for another year.
-Since Lear was insistent on ending the program, Daly asked O’Connor to convince Lear to reconsider.
-After meeting with O’Connor, Lear finally agreed to let the show's characters continue but that the series could not be called All in the Family anymore.
-As a result, Archie Bunker’s Place was created and the show's plots centered less on Archie's home life and more on Archie's bar as well as his colleagues and patrons who frequented his place of business.
-In order to help with this transition, Stapleton agreed to continue playing Edith Bunker on the newly titled series for five appearances during the 1979–80 season.
-At the start of the following (1980–81) season, her character would die (off screen) and be written out of the series.
+In December 1978, Jean Stapleton announced that she did not want to renew her contract at the end of the ongoing ninth season.
+She felt her character, Edith Bunker, had run its course on the show.
+At that time, Norman Lear, the creator of All in the Family, wanted the series to end while it was still on top in ratings and critical reception.
+But Robert Daly, then vice president of CBS Television, persuaded Carroll O’Connor to continue with All in the Family for at least another year.
+Daly felt that since the show was still garnering high ratings, it was still valuable to the network and could run at least another year.
+Since Lear was insistent on ending the program, Daly asked O’Connor to get Lear to reconsider.
+After meeting with O’Connor, Lear agreed to let the show's characters continue but refused to allow the series to be called All in the Family any longer.

+As a result, Archie Bunker’s Place was created and the show's plots centered less on Archie's home life and more on his bar and his colleagues and patrons who frequented it.
+To help with this transition, Stapleton agreed to play Edith on the newly titled series in five appearances during the 1979–80 season.
+At the start of the next (1980–81) season, Edith died (off screen) and was written out of the series.